 “The waves of [phenomena] arise from the river-like [transcendental] consciousness (ālayavijñāna).” — Laṅkāvatārasūtra

-The nondual experience of oneness of transcendent and immanent aspects of consciousness teaches that the nondual Light is that which we call Transcendence, Absolute, God, Emptiness, Brahman, etc. The Light is the Divine Being of which our individual existence is an emanation-aspect.
+The nondual experience of oneness of transcendent and immanent aspects/dimensions of consciousness teaches us that the nondual Light is that which we call Transcendence, Absolute, God, Emptiness, Brahman, etc. The Light is the Divine Being of which our individual existence is an emanation-aspect.
 Tat tvam asi.

-Since our dichotomic individual existence can temporarily or even permanently, as Buddhists believe, fold into the nondichotomic Light (nirvāṇa, śūnyatā, tathātā, dharmadhātu, tathāgatagarbha, etc.), does it mean that it once unfolded from it?
-In other words, was there the Beginning of our individual existence, or together with Buddhists we may consider our existence (saṃsāra) to be the beginningless and potentially endless — eternal — aspect of nontemporal Transcendence (nirvāṇa) capable of self-transcending?
+Since our dichotomic individual existence can temporarily or even permanently, as Buddhists believe, fold into the nondichotomic Light (nirvāṇa, śūnyatā, tathātā, dharmadhātu, tathāgatagarbha, etc.), is it possible that it once unfolded from it?
+In other words, was there the absolute Beginning of our individual existence, or together with Buddhists we may consider our individual existence (saṃsāra) to be the beginningless and potentially endless — eternal — aspect of nontemporal Transcendence (nirvāṇa) capable of self-transcending?

 Meaning of life

 As for the self-transcending, i.e., the hypothetical complete decomposition (parinirvāṇa) of one’s individual existence in the Light, all mystical experiences of transcendent Being demonstrate that it is impossible to self-transcend our individual existence completely, for it is always reestablished even after its complete surrender to the Light.
-Hence, nirvāṇa is not the goal but the Beacon of Perfection, whereas the goal is:
+Hence, nirvāṇa is not the goal but the Beacon of Perfection, whereas the goal is as follows:

 “Freedom is thus: not being liberated from saṃsāra and yet not being afflicted in it. … [L]iberated [bodhisattvas] are free to act according to their will.
 Their liberation is not like the liberation of śrāvakas, which resembles a beheading because of their final peaceful stay in parinirvāṇa.” — Vasubandhu